StoneOrbits/VortexEngine/docs/modes.md

 ---

 # Modes

-Vortex revolves around a list of modes, each device has a different size list of modes and the entire purpose of a Vortex Device is to render a 'mode'.

-## What is a Mode?
+You can think of a mode as the colorful flashing pattern that plays on your device during a lightshow.

+But to break it down a little more, a mode is comprised of two things: a [Colorset](colorsets.html) and a [Pattern](patterns.html)

-To put it discretely, a Mode is a combination of a Pattern with a Colorset.
-Think of a Pattern as the rhythm or tempo of a song, and the Colorset as the notes.
-The Pattern determines the blinking speed or style of the LEDs, and the Colorset determines which colors are displayed on each blink.
-You can read more about patterns [here](patterns.html) and colorsets [here](colorsets.html).
+If a mode were a musical track or song, then think of the _Pattern_ as the rhythm or tempo of the song, and the _Colorset_ as the musical notes.

+The _Pattern_ determines the blinking speed or style of the LEDs, and the _Colorset_ determines which colors are displayed on each blink.

-So for example, if you have a basic strobe pattern paired with the colorset (red, green, blue) then you could say that mode is an "rgb strobe".
+So for example, if you have a _basic strobe pattern_ paired with a _red green and blue colorset_ then you could say that the _mode_ is an _RGB Strobe_.

 ## Led Count

-Technically, a Mode is more than just one Pattern and Colorset.
-Since each LED on the device can be configured independently, a Mode actually consists of a Pattern and Colorset for each LED on the device.
-This means that the number of LEDs (the Led Count) directly affects the complexity of the Mode.
+Technically, a Mode is more than just one _Pattern_ and _Colorset_.
+Since each LED on the device can be configured independently, a Mode actually consists of a Pattern and Colorset for each LED.

-A device with many leds like the Vortex Orbit (28 leds) can configure a very complex mode with different patterns and colorsets on each of the 28 leds, where as a small device like the duo can only create modes with two leds.

 Despite the different in led count these modes are still compatible with one another, the 2 led mode could be loaded onto the orbit and the 28 led mode could be loaded onto the duo.